Section 7 of the Endangered Species Act and environmental review of state listed species for federal-aid projects

 No effect determination

-The process is complete and DOE form is submitted with Concept Statement for Local Systems Federal-Aid Projects (form 517001).
+The process is complete and DOE form is submitted with Concept Statement Local Systems Bureau Federal-Aid Projects (form 517001).

 May affect determinations

 Submit DOE form with Concept Statement for Local Systems Federal-Aid Projects.
-The Office of Location and Environment will complete consultation with USFWS, and the project sponsor will coordinate with the Iowa DNR.
+The Location and Environment Bureau will complete consultation with USFWS, and the project sponsor will coordinate with the Iowa DNR.

 - USFWS Consultation Letter: The Iowa DOT will complete USFWS consultation and report the finding of effect to federal species/critical habitat.